giantrocketship/grs-standards/sections/database.md

 ## External IDs

-### External ID Naming

-For columns that store identifiers from external systems or third-party services, always use `ext_id`:

-**Rule:** Use `ext_id` for any external identifier, regardless of the source system.
+Use `ext_id` for any identifier from an external system:

-**Why:** This makes it immediately clear that a column contains data from an external system, not a local database reference.

-**Examples:**
+Example:
 ```php
 $table->string('ext_id')->nullable();  // External ID from third-party system
 ```